MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 You have two options when enabling the OMED service manually on the management server, [automatically via Powershell](#PowershellServiceStep) or [manually](#ManualServiceSteps).

 > #### <a name="PowershellServiceStep"></a>Set automatically with Powershell
->   Run the following Powershell as Administrator to set the **System Center Operations Manager External DataSource Service** to automatically start, and to start running:
+>   Run the following Powershell command as Administrator to set the **System Center Operations Manager External DataSource Service** to automatically start, and to start running:
 >   ```powershell
 >   Set-Service -Name OMED -StartupType Automatic -Status Running
 >   ```